portlandcodeschool/jsi-planning/classes/01M-basics.md

 -   server vs. client code
 -   what a programming language does
 -	what an operator does
+-	how nested operators work
 -   expressions vs. statements
+-   what variables are
 -   what a "type" is in programming
--   what variables are
 -   type coercions
+-	how string concatenation works

 Then share them with the rest of your group and discuss your answers.